-There isare a variety of approaches to trait-based modeling.
+There are a variety of approaches to trait-based modeling.
 For most of the trait-based planktonic ecosystem models, size is used as a master trait, as it scales with many of the cells processes and rates (Ward et al., 2019; Sauterey et al., 2015; Andersen et al., 2015).
 One particularly simple size-based plankton model is the Nutrient-Unicellular-Multicellular (NUM) model (Andersen and Visser, 2023; Serra-Pompei et al., 2020; Serra-Pompei et al., 2022).
 The NUM model is founded in the biophysical and chemical processes of the cell, scaled up to community level (Fig. 1).
-With the cell processes at the center, the result is a simple and fast model where size-spectrum and rates of photosynthesis, as well as uptakes of nutrients, dissolved organic carbon (DOC) and food (phagotrophy), emerges from the specific physical conditions of the
+With the cell processes at the center, the result is a simple and fast model where size-spectrum and rates of photosynthesis, as well as uptakes of nutrients, dissolved organic carbon (DOC) and food (phagotrophy), emerges from the specific physical conditions of the oceanographic conditions (Andersen and Visser, 2023; Serra-Pompei et al., 2020).

-Despite the simplicity of the NUM model, it - like any other model - relies of a set of parameters (Table 1).
+Despite the simplicity of the NUM model, it - like any other model - relies on a set of parameters (Table 1).
 In principle, these parameters are universal and common for all organisms; however, they are not all well established.
 Some parameters are well defined by cell physiology, e.g., the maximum diffusive nutrient affinity coefficient (α_D) that is limited by cell surface area, but many have a range of uncertainty that emerges from natural cell variability or from a limited understanding of the parameter.
 As with any model, the output of the NUM model reflects the parameter choices.
-It is still, however, unclear how much the parameters influence the result, how much tuning the model reaequire and how well the model transfers between sites with the current parameter uncertainty.
+It is still, however, unclear how much the parameters influence the result, how much tuning the model require and how well the model transfers between sites with the current parameter uncertainty.